Add to your Claude Code skills

 "pipAuditRan": true

-Run multiple coding agents as a durable, coordinated system — not a pile of disconnected terminal sessions.
+Run multiple coding agents as a persistent, coordinated team across runtimes, machines, and trusted working groups — not a pile of disconnected terminal sessions.

 | Capability | How |